chakra-ui/chakra-ui/packages/progress/README.md

 ## Note

 The CircularProgress and the Spinner may seem to serve the same purpose, but semantically, they don't.
-In the `indeterminate` state the have the following difference.
+In the `indeterminate` state they have the following difference.

 ### CircularProgress